Just Film Works in Progress

 Morten (15) is a modest boy who, one spring, suddenly has to choose between two very different girls.

-Morten is a 15-year-old boy who lives with his uncle Urmas and a one-eyed cat in a crumbling farmhouse in forest village.
-Morten's mother works in Finland to save money for their future home, and the boy has never heard anything about his father.
+Morten is a 15-year-old boy who lives with his uncle Urmas and a one-eyed cat in a crumbling farmhouse in a forest village.
+His mother works in Finland to save money for their future home, and Morten has never heard anything about his father.

 Director's note